 Bank Reconciliation for Small Businesses

-For small businesses, bank reconciliation is not just an accounting requirement but a strategic tool to monitor cash flow, maintain financial discipline, and detect fraud early.
+For small businesses, reconciliation is a strategic tool for monitoring cash flow and fraud prevention.

 Scenario: